Chapter 5: Early Childhood

 Classification Errors: Preoperational children have difficulty understanding that an object can be classified in more than one way.
 Classification is the ability to simultaneously sort things into general and more specific groups, using different types of comparisons.
 For example, if shown three white buttons and four black buttons and asked whether there are more black buttons or white buttons or buttons, the child is likely to respond that there are more black buttons.
 The child does not identify the category of buttons being larger than each subgroup (black and white) indicating a lack of hierarchy classification.
 Most children develop hierarchical classification ability between the ages of 7 and 10.
 As the child’s vocabulary improves and more schemes are developed, the ability to classify objects improves.

 Conservation Errors: Children in the preoperational stage do not understand conversation.
 Conservation refers to the ability to recognize that moving or rearranging matter does not change the quantity.
 Imagine a 2-year-old and 4-year-old eating lunch.
 The 4-year-old has a whole peanut butter and jelly sandwich.
 He notices, however, that his younger sister’s sandwich is cut in half and protests, “She has more!”
 This is a conservation error of number.
 He does not realize that 2 half sandwiches make a whole sandwich.
-Often children who fail conservation errors will centrate on one aspect (focusing on number of sandwhiches verses the total size (or mass)).
+Often children who fail conservation errors will concentrate on one aspect (focusing on number of sandwiches verses the total size (or mass)).
 Centration is the act of focusing all attention on one characteristic or dimension of a situation while disregarding all others.
 He is exhibiting centration by focusing on the number of pieces, which results in a conservation error.

 The classic Piagetian experiment associated with conservation involves liquid (Crain, 2005).
 The child usually notes that the beakers do contain the same amount of liquid.
 When one of the beakers is poured into a taller and thinner container, children who are younger than seven or eight years old typically say that the two beakers no longer contain the same amount of liquid, and that the taller container holds the larger quantity (centration), without taking into consideration the fact that both beakers were previously noted to contain the same amount of liquid.